-Didi first fell for cooking 38 years ago in the sixth grade.
-The smell of apples cooking with butter and cinnamon in her home economics class put her in a foodie trance that she is irrevocably under.
-Ate age 16 Didi worked part-time at an extensive cheese shop in her hometown.
-This expanded her food savvy as well as pants size.
+I first fell for cooking in the sixth grade.
+I was making applesauce in home economics class and the smell of apples cooking with butter and cinnamon put me in a foodie trance that I am still under.
+Then I began catering at age 14 with a friend.
+At 16 for three years I worked at an extraordinary cheese shop in my hometown.
+This expanded my food savvy as well as my pants size.

-Also, she penned a cookbook entitled Wild Flavors in October 2011 about Eva Sommaripa and her chock-a-block herb farm.
+I have penned three cookbooks.
+The last one is entitled Wild Flavors written in 2011 about Eva Sommaripa and her explosive gorgeous herb farm.
 It was nominated for an IACP award (political/food).
-It is a seasonal book and is an inspiring guide for foodies and growers.
-It is published by Chelsea Green and showcases my photographs!
-Click here to see a slide show.
-Or click here to order a book.
+It is written by the season and is an inspiring herb by herb guide for foodies and gardeners.
+It was published by Chelsea Green and it showcases my cool photographs!

-Her first book, Vegetarian Planet has sold almost a quarter million copies and was nominated for a James Beard award.
-Her second book, Entertaining for a Veggie Planet sold less well, (she is not willing to disclose sales numbers but she thinks the photo of her resembling Count Dracula has something to do with it) but it did win both an IACP award and the Gourmand Award.
+My first book, Vegetarian Planet has sold a quarter million copies and was nominated for a James Beard award.
+My second book, Entertaining for a Veggie Planet won both an IACP award and the International Gourmand Award.
+I look like a wealthy suburbanite on the cover.